veselfil/gnucash-budgets/src/backend/GnuCashBudget.Adapter.Example/README.md

 For instance, you won't probably have data saved in `appsettings.Development.json` - you will either get them from bank's API or parse them from mail/somewhere.
 I am using `ExampleOptions` because it was fast and easy way to show you how it works

+## Docker-Compose

+In this example project there is a `docker-compose.yml` file which has integration tests setup

+That means we can use integration tests in the pipeline, see tests results and fail the build if tests are not correct

+SpecFlow is generating TestResults by default (with NuGet package `SpecFlow.Plus.LivingDocPlugin` installed) and we as a user just need to save the file (or make .trx file from it and give it to Azure for instance)

+There are some plugins like `LivingDoc` which will make it nice-looking